catherinealdana/cozyrentalhome/README.md

 #### Responsive images

-- Write CSS for all images so that the images will match whatever container width they are placed within, and changing the container sizes will update the image sizes appropriately.
+- There is CSS for all images so that the images will match whatever container width they are placed within, and changing the container sizes will update the image sizes appropriately.

 #### Media query: Desktop view